 Evidence concerning President Nixon's reaction to Watergate developments was described as "dynamite" yesterday (Friday, 12 July).

-Evidence concerning President Nixon's reaction to Watergate developments was described as "dynamite" yesterday (Friday, 12 July).
+Background: Evidence concerning President Nixon's reaction to Watergate developments was described as "dynamite" yesterday (Friday, 12 July).
 Assistant Attorney General Henry Petersen had been describing to a closed session of the House Judiciary Committee his conversations with President Nixon in April 1973, in which he briefed the President about the progress of the Watergate investigation.

 At the same time, the White House was shaken by a mix-up between Presidential spokesman Gerald L. Warren and Mr. Nixon's lawyer, James St. Clair.
 It started when Mr. Warren announced that the President believed the House Judiciary Committee would recommend his impeachment.